Skip to main content

 Basic Usage

-calm validate -p calm/pattern/api-pattern.json -i instantiation.json
+calm validate -p calm/pattern/api-pattern.json -a architecture.json

 Command Options